Skip to content

 KFENCE pool size

 With CONFIG_KFENCE_NUM_OBJECTS=255 and 2 pages (8 KB) per slot, the pool uses ~2 MB of physical memory.
-Each slot is a fixed-size region; objects smaller than a page are right-aligned within the slot's data page.
+Each slot is a fixed-size region; objects smaller than a page are placed against a randomly chosen left or right boundary within the slot's data page.

 The pool is allocated at boot in kfence_init() (mm/kfence/core.c) and registered with the page allocator to keep it from being reclaimed.